 On the first Friday of the month at 7 pm, the Staerkel Planetarium becomes a forum for a local scientist to discuss his or her specialties.

 All audiences are welcome!
-Admission is only $2 at the door.
+Admission is $2 for everyone and free for members of the Friends of the Staerkel Planetarium.
 Teachers, group leaders, invite your classes!

 The series was named for UIUC astronomer Jim Kaler, who gave his time to speak in our series every year for over 20 years.